 There are two surveys partly covering the stocks of Atlantic wolffish and spotted wolffish in subarea 1.
-The EU-Germany survey (Fock and Stransky 2014) and Greenland Shrimp Fish survey in West Greenland (Nygaard and Jørgensen 2014).
-The EU Germany survey has a longer time series (since 1982, 0-400m, 1Bs-F) and the Greenland shrimp and Fish survey in West Greenland covers a larger geographical area (since 1992, 600m, 1A-F).
-Both surveys are appropriate in regards to main depth distribution of both Atlantic and spotted wolffish.
+The EU-Germany (EU-G) survey (Fock and Stransky 2014) and Greenland Shrimp Fish (SFW) survey in West Greenland (Nygaard and Jørgensen 2017).
+The EU Germany survey has a longer time series (since 1982, 0-400m, 1C-F) and the Greenland shrimp and Fish survey in West Greenland covers a larger geographical area and depth range (since 1992, 600m, 1A-F).
+Both surveys are appropriate in regards to main depth distribution of both Atlantic and spotted wolffish, but the SFW has a larger and better geographical coverage in relation to wolffish.
+The EU-G survey has had limited coverage of the Greenland West coast in 2016, where only 1F and the southern part of 1E was surveyed (22 hauls).
+In comparison the SFW survey relied on 192 hauls in 2016.